 When customers ask about the project duration, they usually expect a fixed date.
 But you would be surprised how many customers would actually approve if you provide a date range instead of a single date.

-If the date range is reasonable enough, most reasonable people will agree with the estimation.
 As they say, it's better to be roughly right than to be precisely wrong.
-And this is what we would encourage everyone to do – use date ranges that are based on historical data and forecasting methods to create your Agile plan.
+And this is what we would encourage everyone to do – use date ranges based on historical data and forecasting methods to create an Agile project timeline for your plan.

 Focus on the work and not the worker (the team is the owner)

 This comes from the same perspective as the late commitment example.
 If you assign people to the jobs too early, you're risking to do the wrong thing at the wrong time.
-Coming from the perspective that we care about the flow of work and not necessarily utilizing every worker at 100%, it's okay to leave the people on the team to self-organize delivering the project.
+From the perspective that we care about the flow of work and not necessarily utilizing every worker at 100%, it's OK to leave the team to self-organize around the project.

-It is most certainly true that you have specialists on the team and that creates a lot of dependencies, especially in larger companies.
-The natural response of an Agile coach would be to eliminate the dependencies, but this is an answer detached from the real world.
+It is most certainly true that you have specialists on the team, which creates many dependencies, especially in larger companies.
+An Agile coach's natural response would be to eliminate the dependencies, but this is an answer detached from the real world.
 You can't just remove all dependencies without creating a ton of problems elsewhere in the organization.

-No separate phases for Quality Assurance (build quality in)
+No separate phase for Quality Assurance (build quality in)

-You should strive for the same level of quality during the execution phase of the project and by any means try to avoid a final "Quality Assurance" phase.
-If you have a big final quality assurance phase you've most likely ignored the quality aspect throughout the project life cycle and once you get into the quality phase, things start to look ugly real fast.
+It would be best if you strive for the same level of quality during the execution phase of the project and, by any means, try to avoid a final "Quality Assurance" phase.
+If you have a big final quality assurance phase, you've most likely ignored the quality aspect throughout the project life cycle, and once you get into the quality phase, things start to look ugly.

 Two-tiered plans (Plan only the initiatives and not the tasks)

-This is one of the most important characteristics of a good and effective Agile plan.
-If you have a high-level plan of all major deliverables (initiatives) then it's easy to break them down into tasks and then pass the tasks to the teams for actual execution.
+This is one of the essential characteristics of an effective Agile plan.
+If you have a high-level plan of all major deliverables, it's easy to break these initiatives down into tasks and then pass the tasks to the actual execution teams.

 While this might sound trivial, it represents a substantial difference compared to the traditional Gantt chart plans.
-When you break down an initiative (project deliverable) into its comprising tasks, we recommend that no start and end dates are determined for the tasks, unless absolutely necessary.
+When you break down an initiative (project deliverable) into its comprising tasks, we recommend that no start and end dates are determined for the tasks unless necessary.

-For example, a task that represents the creation of posters for a concert would be useless after the concert, so it must have a deadline attached to it.
+For example, a task representing the creation of posters for a concert would be useless after the concert, so it must have a deadline attached to it.
 However, more often than not, tasks won't have any real deadline.

-The fact that you put start and end dates to the initiative but leave out the dates from its children tasks, detaches the planning from the execution.
-At first, this may look like a stupid thing to do but it’s actually a very smart approach because you still maintain the plan in terms of time and commitment but you allow your teams to take the optimal decision, as they are the ones closest to the work.
+The fact that you put start and end dates to the initiative but leave out the dates from its children tasks detaches the planning from the execution.
+This way, you maintain the Agile project plan in terms of time and commitment, but you allow your teams to make the optimal decision, as they are the ones closest to the work's technical details.

 Data-driven decisions (use your historical data to plan the future)

 The Monte Carlo simulations take as input historical data (throughput and cycle time).
 Then, with the help of mathematical algorithms, simulate thousands of possible outcomes for your project.
-After assessing all the possible outcomes, the Monte Carlo simulation provides information about the possible completion dates of the project with some probability attached to the forecast.
+After assessing all the possible outcomes, the Monte Carlo simulation provides information about the project's potential completion dates with some probability attached to the forecast.

-For example, a Monte Carlo simulation can forecast that there is an 85% probability that your project will finish by the 2nd of July.
+For example, a Monte Carlo simulation can forecast an 85% probability that your project will finish by the 2nd of July.
 Alternatively, the forecast can tell you that there is a 95% probability that you will deliver 200 tasks or more by your deadline.
-This gives a good indication about the project status and it's based entirely on statistics, which can save you the trouble of estimating all tasks one by one.
+This gives a good indication about the project status, and it's based entirely on statistics, which can save you the trouble of estimating all tasks one by one.

-Tools like Kanbanize combine this idea with the previous one (two-tiered plans) to create a continuous forecasting system that informs managers of the actual status of all projects and their deliverables.
-Actually, Kanbanize extends this type of continuous forecasting to the portfolio level, as it's easy to see a real-time forecast of all projects in the portfolio.
+Tools for Agile project management like Kanbanize combine this idea with the previous one (two-tiered plans) to create a continuous forecasting system that informs managers of all projects' actual status and their deliverables.
+Kanbanize extends this type of continuous forecasting to the portfolio level, as it's easy to see a real-time forecast of all projects in the portfolio.
 All you need to do is run the day-to-day tasks in a set of team Kanban boards and connect them to the parent projects.